codeigniter4/CodeIgniter4/tests/README.md

 If you want to run the tests without using live database you can exclude @DatabaseLive group.
-Or make a copy of **phpunit.dist.xml** - call it **phpunit.xml** - and uncomment the line within the <testsuite> that excludes the **tests/system/Database/Live** directory.
+Or make a copy of **phpunit.dist.xml** - call it **phpunit.xml** - and comment out the <testsuite> named "database".
 This will make the tests run quite a bit faster.

 ## Running the tests